GeekyAnts/NativeBase/CONTRIBUTING.md

 - Before submitting a pull request, we appreciate if you create an issue first to discuss the change.
 - Fork the repo you are planning to work on.
-- Create a new branch from branch `v3-dev`.
+- Create a new branch from branch `master`.
   - Example: `my-new-feature`
-  - Note: Please have your branch named apart from `master`, `development` and `v3-dev`.
+  - Note: Please have your branch named apart from `master` and `development`.
 - Work on your branch until you are confident enough to create a pull request.
 - Conclude working on your branch and push to your forked repo.
-- Create a pull request of your branch to NativeBase repo `v3-dev` branch.
+- Create a pull request of your branch to NativeBase repo `master` branch.
 - Provide a short description of the necessity and functionality of your PR.
 Include a step-by-step walkthrough of it with an use case example.
 And add `v3` label to your pull request.
 - Link the issues that are related to your PR in the body.
 - If you have perfectly accompanied our contribution guide and that if your new feature / bug fixes sounds good to us, then we will merge the changes and you are free to delete your branch.